-DEP is working to evaluate monitoring network for the Kings Bay Basin and develop a sampling schedule that will allow for trend analysis of groundwater conditions in future iterations of the BMAP.
-A review of spatial distribution and well construction details will allow DEP to focus monitoring efforts that will provide the most informative data about groundwater trends and potentially nitrogen loading in the Upper Floridan aquifer.
+DEP is working to evaluate monitoring networks in this basin and develop a sampling schedule that will allow for trend analysis of groundwater conditions in future iterations of the BMAP.
+A review of spatial distribution and well construction details will allow DEP to focus monitoring efforts that will provide the most informative data about groundwater trends and potentially nitrogen loading.